 2 - Greek Yogurt

-Greek yogurt is a handy swap for whipped cream when we want something lighter.
+Greek yogurt is a handy swap for whipped cream when we want something lighter (strained yogurt with higher protein and lower moisture than regular yogurt).

 It's thicker than whipped cream, so it gives that satisfying texture without all the effort.
 Greek yogurt also packs some protein, which is a nice bonus.